 Sonoma Canopy Tours offers the unique experience of zip-lining through the world-famous California Coastal Redwoods in western Sonoma County.
 Guests enjoy a two-and-a-half hour guided eco-tour that includes seven zip lines, two sky bridges, a spiral staircase, and an 80-foot rappel.
 Sonoma Canopy Tours, 6250 Bohemian Highway, Occidental, 888-494-7868.

 With fresh-picked produce, live music, baked goods, prepared foods, artisan handicrafts, and a general atmosphere of good cheer, the best that Sonoma County has to offer goes on display at its summertime farmers markets.
 Each community hosts its own weekly market, and some hold more than one a week, giving visitors to Sonoma County about 20 farmers markets to choose from.
 On Wednesday evenings thousands of people gather in downtown Santa Rosa for the Santa Rosa Original Certified Farmers Market, the oldest and largest farmers market in Sonoma County.
-And each Friday the Cloverdale Farmers Market pulses to a jazzy beat thanks to Friday Night Live concerts sponsored by the Cloverdale Arts Alliance.
-Those are just two of the possibilities; check the 2016 market schedule for a complete list.
+That's just one of the many possibilities; check the market schedule for a complete list.

 Get a free map from the nonprofit Sonoma County Farm Trails and explore some of Sonoma County's agricultural bounty, including cattle, sheep, pumpkins, honey, apples, melons, fields of lavender, olive oil, and more.
-For example, pet baby cows at McClelland’s Dairy in Petaluma, with 90-minute weekend farm tours scheduled throughout the summer.
-Experience "sustainable living from the inside-out" in the two-hour farm-life tours at Full House Farm in Sebastopol.
+For example, pet baby cows at McClelland's Dairy in Petaluma, on a 90-minute farm tour (reservations required).
+Visit the goats at Redwood Hill Farm, a goat dairy outside Sebastopol.
 Or search by region or type of farm, to create the farm tour that's best for you.
 Sonoma County Farm Trails, 707-837-8896.